-In a front page article paired with an in-depth Weekend Journal feature-length article , the Wall Street Journal today exposed the extent of little-known tracking files that the 50 most popular websites install on users’ computers: The Web’s New Gold Mine: Your Secrets.
+In a front page article paired with an in-depth Weekend Journal feature-length article , the Wall Street Journal today exposed the extent of little-known tracking files that the 50 most popular s install on users’ computers: The Web’s New Gold Mine: Your Secrets.

-The article details the stunning news that the 50 most popular websites installed a total of 3,180 tracking files on a test computer.
+The article details the stunning news that the 50 most popular s installed a total of 3,180 tracking files on a test computer.
 Only about one-third of these files were routine “cookies” that store information like passwords and preferences.
 The other two-thirds included files installed by ad networks that included “beacons” and other tracking files that can record keystroke activity.

-When contacted, some of these popular websites were not even aware that their sites were installing some of these sophisticated tracking files on users’ computers — even though they were aware they were allowing ad networks to gather user data.
+When contacted, some of these popular s were not even aware that their sites were installing some of these sophisticated tracking files on users’ computers — even though they were aware they were allowing ad networks to gather user data.

 Dictionary.com, according to the WSJ report, installed 234 tracking files on their test computer.
 Of course, ad networks do not capture this information for personal snooping, the data they collect is not tracked by name.
 All the sites contacted also said their privacy policies disclosed their tracking practices.
 However, the WSJ reports the sophistication of the data gathering has increased due to a growth in a network of data resellers in the last 18 months.